-We investigate bunching at personal tax thresholds in the UK over a 40-year period.
-At kinks, where the marginal tax rate rises, we ﬁnd bunching among company owner-managers and the self-employed, but not those with only employment income.
-Notches, where the average rate rises, provide compelling evidence that this is because most employees face substantial frictions: fewer than a quarter bunch even where doing so would increase consumption and leisure.
+We exploit kinks and notches in the UK personal tax schedule over a 40-year period to investigate how taxpayers respond to income tax and social security contributions.
+At kinks, where the marginal rate rises, we ﬁnd bunching by company owner-managers and the self-employed, but not those with only employment income.
+Responses to notches, where the average rate rises, provide compelling evidence that this is because most employees face substantial frictions: fewer than a quarter bunch even where doing so would increase both consumption and leisure.
 We develop a new approach for identifying selection in who responds and for decomposing responses into hours and wage components.
-We ﬁnd that employees who bunch at notches are higher-hours, lower-wage, part-time workers.
+We ﬁnd that those employees who do bunch at notches are almost exclusively part-time workers, but tend to have lower wages and work more hours than those part-time workers who do not bunch.

 This page was updated 29/08/2019.